-EMTP 100A MIC PARAMEDIC PROGRAM: COGNITIVE, 14 Units AFFECTIVE, PSYCHOMOTOR I
+EMTP 100A MIC PARAMEDIC PROGRAM: COGNITIVE, AFFECTIVE, PSYCHOMOTOR I 14 Units

 Prerequisite: Acceptance into the Paramedic Program.

-Eleven and a half hours lecture, four and a half hours lecture/laboratory.
+11 and one-half hours lecture, four and one-half hours lecture-laboratory.
 Theoretical bases for preparation of candidates wishing to become EMT Paramedics.
 The paramedic: roles, responsibilities, education, and training, human systems and patient assessment, shock and fluid therapy, introduction to general pharmacology, and medication administration calculations.

-EMTP 100B MIC PARAMEDIC PROGRAM: COGNITIVE, 13 Units AFFECTIVE, PSYCHOMOTOR II
+EMTP 100B MIC PARAMEDIC PROGRAM: COGNITIVE, AFFECTIVE, PSYCHOMOTOR II 13 Units

 Prerequisite: Successful completion of EMTP 100A.

-Nine and one half hours lecture, six and one half hours lecture/laboratory.
+Nine and one-half hours lecture, six and one-half hours lecture-laboratory.
 Theoretical bases for preparation of candidates wishing to become Emergency Medical Technician Paramedics.
 Recognition and treatment of cardiovascular emergencies and trauma.

-EMTP 100C MOBILE INTENSIVE CARE PARAMEDIC 12 Units
+EMTP 100C MOBILE INTENSIVE CARE PARAMEDIC PROGRAM: COGNITIVE, AFFECTIVE, PSYCHOMOTOR III 12 Units

-PROGRAM: COGNITIVE, AFFECTIVE,

-PSYCHOMOTOR III

 Prerequisite: Successful Completion of EMTP 100B.

-Seven and a half hours lecture, eight and one half hours lecture/laboratory.
+Seven and one-half hours lecture, eight and one-half hours lecture-laboratory.
 Cognitive, affective, and psychomotor bases for preparation of candidates wishing to become Emergency Medical Technician - Paramedics.
 Recognition and treatment of: respiratory emergencies, major medical emergencies, special topics, and pediatrics.

-EMTP 102 MIC PARAMEDIC PROGRAM: 3.5 Units HOSPITAL-CLINICAL EXPERIENCE
+EMTP 102 MIC PARAMEDIC PROGRAM: HOSPITAL- CLINICAL EXPERIENCE 3.5 Units

-Prerequisite: Successful Completion of EMTP 100A Sixteen hours clinic.
-May be repeated four times for credit.
+Prerequisite: Successful Completion of EMTP 100A.

+May be taken four times for credit.

+16 hours clinic.

 Hospital rotations in the following departments: emergency, pediatrics, obstetrics, spinal ward and burn units, operating room.

-EMTP 103A MIC PARAMEDIC PROGRAM: AMBULANCE FIELD INTERNSHIP 9 Units ENGR 35 STATICS 5 Units Prerequisite: Successful Completion of EMTP 102 Prerequisite: MATH 1B, PHYS 4A.
-Forty hours clinic.
-Advisory: ENGR 27 recommended.
-May be repeated four times for credit.
+EMTP 103A MIC PARAMEDIC PROGRAM: AMBULANCE FIELD INTERNSHIP 9 Units ENGR 35 STATICS 5 Units Prerequisite: Successful Completion of EMTP 102.
+Prerequisite: MATH 1B, PHYS 4A.
+May be taken four times for credit.
+Advisory: ENGR 27.
+40 hours clinic.
 Five hours lecture.
 Continuation of ambulance field internship.
 Students will continue to work under the supervision of licensed paramedics.
 Principles of statics as applied to particles and rigid bodies in two and three dimensions under concentrated and distributed force systems.
 Equilibrium conditions in structures, machines, beams and cables.
 Determination of centroids and moments of inertia.
 Dry friction and methods of virtual work.
-[CAN ENGR 8] EMTP 103B MIC PARAMEDIC PROGRAM: AMBULANCE FIELD INTERNSHIP 9 Units ENGR 36 SPECIAL PROJECTS 1 Unit Prerequisite: Successful Completion of EMTP 103A.
-ENGR 36X IN ENGINEERING & 2 Units Forty hours clinic ENGR 36Y TECHNOLOGY (HONORS) 3 Units May be repeated four times for credit.
-Advisory: High interest in the pursuit of engineering knowledge.
-Previous experience in engineering recommended.
+[CAN ENGR 8] EMTP 103B MIC PARAMEDIC PROGRAM: AMBULANCE FIELD INTERNSHIP 9 Units ENGR 36 SPECIAL PROJECTS IN ENGINEERING 1 Unit Prerequisite: Successful Completion of EMTP 103A.
+ENGR 36X & TECHNOLOGY (HONORS) 2 Units May be taken four times for credit.
+ENGR 36Y 3 Units 40 hours clinic.
+Advisory: Previous experience in engineering.
 Continuation of ambulance field internship.
 Students will continue to work under the supervision of licensed paramedics.
-Three hours laboratory for each unit of credit.
-EMTP 190 DIRECTED STUDY .5 Unit May be taken six times for credit.
+Any combination of ENGR 36, 36X & 36Y may be taken a maximum of six times for credit.
+EMTP 190 DIRECTED STUDY .5 Unit Three hours laboratory.
 EMTP 190X 1 Unit For the exceptional student.
 The student designs, assembles, and evaluates a project appropriate to his major and writes a report covering the theory or background for the project, its design and construction, and its application.
 The student is encouraged to work with a minimum of direct supervision.
 EMTP 190Y 1.5 Units EMTP 190Z 2 Units Advisory: Pass/No Pass.
-For each unit of credit there is a total of four hours of instruction of which one-half hour is lecture.
-May be taken six times for credit.
+Any combination of EMTP 190, 190X, 190Y & 190Z may be taken a maximum of six times for credit.
+Three and one-half hours laboratory, one-half hour lecture.
 For students who desire or require additional help in attaining comprehension and competency in learning skills.